 Persistence of Cruelty

-Again, it would seem that normally evolution might act as a break, since narcissists tend to cancel each other out, and when they do encounter one another, they might be “willing to cooperate with each other in fickle and short-lived alliances, [but] ultimately their goals will collide and the relationship deteriorates into mutually self-defeating conflicts.
+Normally, it would seem that evolution might act as a break, since narcissists tend to cancel each other out, and when they do encounter one another, they might be “willing to cooperate with each other in fickle and short-lived alliances, [but] ultimately their goals will collide and the relationship deteriorates into mutually self-defeating conflicts.
 This, too, acts as negative selection and maintains the low frequency of this peculiar phenotype.”
 This sets up a dynamic in which society gets blasé and inured to the threat of sociopaths, who aren’t all that numerous.
-This in turn leads to poor adaptation, but sociopaths become more highly adapted.
+With the public letting its guard down, sociopaths in turn become more sophisticated and learn to adapt.
 “However, as the sociopath phenotype finds evolutionary success, the pressure flips back the other direction as the rest of society experiences increasing pressure, adapts, and then pushes the frequency of the sociopaths back down to the basal level.
 In human culture, this pendulum swings in both the long timescales of genetic evolution and the short timescales of cultural evolution.
 In both contexts, the conflict is cyclical.”

 Is there an underlying reason why the “Dark Tetrad” of behaviors continues to exist?
 An unsettling thought is that dark personalities are like parasites designed to clean up less adaptive individuals, or those in the herd who don’t have the ability to contribute.
 In this sense, the parasites are “keeping the species fit, in a way.”
 “It is a morally troubling argument,” some have noted, “but perhaps Dark Tetrad behaviors are, paradoxically, beneficial to human and animal societies by encouraging other individuals to be on their guard and think carefully about their trust.”
 Whatever the case, the disadvantages of Machiavellian strategies and sadism may certainly outweigh the advantages, and society now needs an off-ramp.
 For every nurse or surgeon who’s good in a pinch, there’s also the flip side including Gordon Gecko, sadistic cops and homicidal members of the Special Forces, to say nothing of Trump and other would-be sociopathic dictators.

 But if the persistence of dark behaviors is a given over time, what should we actually do about it?
 Prominently feature more psychologists on the media?
 Turn to master Buddhist meditators, who are more attuned and aware of psychopaths?
 Or perhaps promote mental health campaigns to more readily identify dark behaviors, and thereby head them off within families and the like?
-To be sure, genetics and brain structure play a role in deciding whether someone will wind up being a psychopath, but upbringing and early life experiences can serve to ratchet down such predispositions.
-If such measures seem admittedly far-fetched, it would seem even more unlikely we will promote necessary long-term societal change, however desirable this may be.
-To be sure, psychopathic traits may have served a purpose in hyper-competitive environments, but we are no longer living in small bands in the Paleolithic era, and in today’s world, a politically savvy sociopath can inflict suffering on a truly global scale.
-If the world somehow manages to get through the coming U.S. election, and people finally learn their lesson about dark personality traits, then perhaps we can start to dismantle competitive features in society to the greatest degree possible, which in turn might serve to tamp down the rise of sociopathic individuals.
+While psychopathic traits may have served a purpose in hyper-competitive environments, we are no longer living in small bands in the Paleolithic era, and in today’s world, a politically savvy sociopath can inflict suffering on a truly global scale.
+If the world manages to get through the coming U.S. election, and people finally learn their lesson about dark personality traits, then perhaps we can start to dismantle competitive features in society to the greatest degree possible, which in turn might serve to tamp down the rise of sociopathic individuals.